How to Highlight a Specific Row in a Blazor Pivot Table?

 Introduction

-In certain scenarios, you may want to highlight specific rows in the Blazor Pivot Table to enhance readability and improve the presentation of data.
-This can be achieved by adding a custom style to your stylesheet and then using the CellTemplate property to apply this style to the rows you wish to highlight.
-Below is a step-by-step guide on how to do this, along with a code example.
+In certain scenarios, you might want to highlight specific rows in the Blazor Pivot Table to enhance readability and improve the presentation of data.
+You can achieve this by adding a custom style to your stylesheet and then using the CellTemplate property to apply this style to the rows you want to highlight.
+Below is a step-by-step guide on how to achieve this, along with a code example.

 Adding custom style to your stylesheet

-First, you need to define the custom style that you want to apply to the rows.
+First, define the custom style you want to apply to the rows.
 Here’s an example of how to define a custom style with a specific background color:

 [Index.razor]